hackerkid/LightOJ-Solutions/README.md

 ###1008 - Fibsieve`s Fantabulous Birthday
 Try to find the pattern in which the numbers are appearing.
 If you look carefully you can obtain the pattern and device an formula to find the coordinates.

+###1009 - Back to Underworld
+I didn't use any normal graph algorithm for solving this problem.
+Even tough the problem uses a little concept of connected componenents.
+Try approaching the problem by considering the rivals as nodes in a graph.
+Check the code if you are stuck for a long time